 - Funding restrictions do not allow us to award scholarships to substitute or retired teachers.
 The Program’s “first time participant’s discount” or a “three or more discount” may not be combined with a teacher scholarship.

 - Should you need to cancel your participation, $30 is non-refundable.
 Reservations for optional meals may be cancelled up to noon two business days before a seminar.

 - Applications without a signature or payment cannot be processed and will be returned.

 - Please note that scholarships are not needed for any event hosted by the Program’s Civic Education Consortium, which are free of charge to teachers.
 Scholarships are only needed for the Program in the Humanities & Human Values’ general programs.

-Teachers who attend PHHV’s general seminars also have the chance to win a travel stipend via the Daisy Edminster Fund!
+Teachers who attend the Humanities Program’s Adventures in Ideas seminars can apply for a stipend via the Daisy Edmister Fund!

 The Daisy Edmister Teacher Support Fund, established by Mr. Russell Edmister, honors the memory of his mother, Daisy M. Edmister.
-The Fund offers a limited number of $50 awards to currently-employed, full-time, K-12 and community college teachers who attend our seminars.
-These stipends will be awarded expressly to help teachers defray their costs of travel, lodging, and the payment of substitute teachers.
-At each of the Program’s general seminars, one name of an attending educator will be randomly drawn to receive the $50 award.
+The Fund offers an award of $75 to currently-employed, full-time, K-12 and community college teachers who attend Adventures in Ideas seminars.
+Attending educators will receive an application to submit in order to receive the $75 award.
 (Please note that awards are not offered at Civic Education Consortium events, since they are free of charge.)
-Educators and librarians are eligible for one stipend per semester.
 For more information, please call 919.962.1544.

 NEW: Scholarships for Teachers at Raleigh Charter High School